thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 advances in computing speed will occur with multi-core CPUs and general purpose GPUs (GPGPUs), so parallelization is an important property of an algorithm.
 The proposed algorithm is parallizable across each displacement pixel.
-In our tests, the Nelder-Mead simplex achieved convergence somewhat faster than the gradient descent method.
-While gradient descent methods often converge in fewer iterations than gradient-free methods like the Nelder-Mead simplex, they also require calculation of the gradient at each iteration.
-In this case, the high cost of additional sinc interpolations rendered the gradient-based method slower.
+In our tests, the Nelder-Mead simplex achieved convergence close to the gradient descent method.
+While gradient descent methods often converge in fewer iterations than gradient-free methods like the Nelder-Mead simplex, they also require calculation of the gradient at each iteration, which is computationally expensive in this case.

 There is a tradeoff between accuracy and computational burden for the window length (radius) and convergence tolerance.
 A convergence tolerance of 1e-5